 - Prioritize your goals for the listing.
-These can include, for example, access to a broader investor base, greater visibility among industry peers or another goal. - Consider the likelihood that a particular exchange can meet those goals. - Seek an exchange where investors and other market participants are familiar with other companies in your industry and understand its value. - 4 Analyze the trading price and volume of comparable companies' stocks on the exchanges being considered.
+These can include, for example, access to a broader investor base, greater visibility among biopharma and healthtech industry peers or another goal. - Consider the likelihood that a particular exchange can meet those goals. - Seek an exchange where investors and other market participants are familiar with other companies in the biopharma and healthtech industry and understand the value of your science. - Analyze the trading price and volume of comparable biopharma and healthtech stocks on the exchanges being considered.

-- 5 Understand the liability risks of listing on a particular exchange. - 6 Choose financial, legal and accounting advisers that have relevant industry knowledge and on-the-ground experience with local and international aspects of listing on a particular exchange. - 7 Critique any timetable provided by an adviser, exchange or other third party to confirm that it is realistic. - 8 Quantify all initial and ongoing costs associated with a particular exchange.
+- Understand the liability risks of listing on a particular exchange. - Choose financial, legal and accounting advisers that have biopharma and healthtech industry knowledge and on-theground experience with local and international aspects of listing on a particular exchange. - Critique any timetable provided by an adviser, exchange or other third party to confirm that it is realistic. - Quantify all initial and ongoing costs associated with a particular exchange.
 These can include, for example, initial listing fees, annual fees, ongoing disclosure costs and other compliancerelated costs.